 Teams (preview and final) will be available to Office 365 commercial customers with one of the following plans: Business Essentials, Business Premium, and Enterprise E1, E3, and E5.
 It’s also available on Windows, Mac, Android, iOS and the Web.

-Work less, do more with Microsoft Flow
+Work less and do more with Microsoft Flow

 Microsoft has also recently taken on IFTTT with their version called Flow – Work Less, Do More.
 Which help you create automated workflows apps and services.
 You can also download the mobile app, in fact, if you do a search on Microsoft in the app store, it may surprise you just what they have available, especially the items from Microsoft Research.